ahmadlaiq/ahmadlaiq/README.md

 <h1 align="center">Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />, I'm Laiq</h1>

 full stack developer an passionate about delivering high-quality and easy-to-use products.
-I have experience for 2+ years in various full stack developer.
-I believe in solid team collaboration and good communication, and am always eager to learn and stay abreast of the latest technology in the world of software development.
+I have experience for 2+ years in various full stack developer and DevOps.
+I helping people or companies to delivering hight quality product and keeping uptodate with the latest technologies.

 - 🔭 I’m currently learning Golang
 - 🌱 I’m currently focusing Laravel, NodeJS and VueJS

-If you are seeking a driven and experienced software developer to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success
+If you are seeking a driven and experienced full stack developer and DevOps to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success.

 ### Github Statistic